Home

 Watching the directors and CEOs of companies is a stock market investing strategy that may be used in combination with value investing.

-It works on the principle that if a director or directors of a company are currently buying their own company stock, it is an indication that the company’s performance (and hence share price) is likely to significantly improve down the track.
+It works on the principle that if a director or directors of a company are currently buying their own company stock, it is an indication that the company’s performance and share price are likely to improve down the track.

 If anyone should know about the state of health of a company then it should be a company insider on the board of the company.